What is the Creative Ventures Program?

 How will the First Peoples stream be assessed?

-The panel process for applications from First Peoples-led entities will be led by Creative Victoria’s First People Directions Circle and will include other external First Peoples creative industry peers.
+The panel process for applications from First Peoples-led entities will be assessed in alignment with Aboriginal self-determination by an assessment panel of First Peoples creative industries peers.

 Will the First Peoples stream be open to non-First Peoples creative entities that wish to present First Peoples content in partnership with First Peoples creatives?